 Pete Seeger was a lanky banjo player who showed up at every rally, every singalong, every town meeting, for as long as anyone could remember.
 He came singing songs of dissent; songs that helped to find the courage to change.

 Composer Dmitri Shostakovich called it a perfect masterpiece without ever having seen it performed.
 The Passenger, an opera about the Holocaust, was written nearly half a century ago, but was only given its first full performance just three years ago.

 Now it's getting its U.S. premiere at the Houston Grand Opera.
 The opera is based on a story by a Holocaust survivor, with music by Mieczyslaw Weinberg, a composer who lost his entire family in the Nazi death camps.

 On this episode of Piano Jazz, composer and keyboardist Herbie Hancock stops by in a program recorded in 1987.
 The ever-inventive Hancock sticks with the acoustic piano for this set of solos and duets with host Marian McPartland.
 Hancock performs a mix of his originals — "Dolphin Dance" and "Still Time" — and standards including "Limehouse Blues," "It Never Entered My Mind" and "That Old Black Magic."

-Hope you can join us for the forthcoming edition of All This Jazz, beginning at 10pm on Saturday the 11th, here on Public Radio 89.5-1.
-(We'll also offer, as always, a 7pm re-airing of ATJ on Sunday the 12th on Jazz 89.5-2, which is our station's all-jazz HD Radio channel.)
+Here's hoping you can join us for the next edition of All This Jazz, beginning at 10pm on Saturday the 1st, right here on Public Radio 89.5-1.
+(Note that you can learn more about our show and always get the latest playlist information at this link.)
+We'll also offer, as ever, a 7pm re-broadcast of ATJ on Sunday the 2nd on Jazz 89.5-2, which is Public Radio Tulsa's all-jazz HD Radio channel.